algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Functional_Specifications.md

 ### 7. Glosary

-[^1]: SignAll
-It's a French company that has been manufacturing large luminous signage since 1962.
+[^1]: SignAll is a French company that has been manufacturing large luminous signage since 1962.
 They supply a large number of customers such as McDonald’s, Burger King, La Poste, Orange, AXA, Crédit Agricole, Total, etc. to name a few.

-[^2]: LED
-A light-emitting diode (LED) is a semiconductor light source that emits light when current flows through it.
+[^2]: LED means light-emitting diode.
+It is a semiconductor light source that emits light when current flows through it.

-[^3]: Go
-Go is a compiled and concurrent programming language inspired by other languages (C and Pascal).
+[^3]: Go is a compiled and concurrent programming language inspired by other languages (C and Pascal).
 This language was developed by Google.

-[^4]: TinyGo
-It brings the Go programming language to embedded systems and to the modern web by creating a new compiler.
+[^4]: TinyGo brings the Go programming language to embedded systems and to the modern web by creating a new compiler.
 You can compile and run TinyGo programs on a wide variety of platforms, including microcontrollers, web browsers, and servers.

-[^5]: Arduino
-Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
+[^5]: Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.